-3.1 The vast majority of concerns and complaints are dealt with swifty and informally, by whichever member of staff the complaint is made to.
-Occasionally, it may be obvious that the issue is potentially serious and the Headteacher / Head of School, or member of the Senior Leadership Team, should be informed straight away.

-- 3.2 The first point of contact for parents or carers is likely to be the class teacher, subject / year group teacher or Pastoral Year Leader / Key Stage Leader.
+- 3.1 The vast majority of concerns and complaints are dealt with swiftly and informally, by whichever member of staff the complaint is made to.
+Occasionally, it may be obvious that the issue is potentially serious and the Headteacher / Head of School, or member of the Senior Leadership Team, should be informed straight away. - 3.2 The first point of contact for parents or carers is likely to be the class teacher, subject / year group teacher or Pastoral Year Leader / Key Stage Leader.
 The member of staff will make a clear note of the details, if appropriate, and will ensure that the concern is followed up. - 3.3 Ordinarily the Headteacher / Head of School should not be the first point of referral.

 Sometimes a parent / carer or pupil may not know who to approach to voice their concern or complaint, and may make their concern / complaint to a senior member of staff.
 This member of staff will refer the concern / complaint to the relevant person in the school, and will let the complainant know who this is. - 3.4 If a member of staff is in any doubt of what to do, or the matter is not resolved, they should refer the concern or complaint to the Head of Department, Pastoral Year Leader / Key Stage Leader, or Line Manager as appropriate. - 3.5 Appropriate records will be kept of all concerns or complaints.
 These records will be stored safely and confidentially.
-Where a complaint is not resolved swiftly, the school will ensure that informal complaints are acknowledged within 3 days, investigate and provide a response within 10 working days. - 3.6 In the event of a concern or complaint referencing the Head of School / Headteacher then the issue will be managed by their line manager. - 3.7 If the concern / complaint is not resolved to the complainant's satisfaction then the school will share the Complaints Policy and Procedure with them and advise them on how to make a formal complaint, preferably using the form in Appendix A. If the complainant has previously written to the school requesting to make a formal complaint, then this will be acceptable.
+Where it is not possible to resolve a complaint swiftly, the school will ensure that the complaint is acknowledged within three working days.
+The complaint will then be investigated and a written response provided within ten working days. - 3.6 In the event of a concern or complaint referencing the Head of School / Headteacher then the issue will be managed by their line manager. - 3.7 If the concern / complaint is not resolved to the complainant's satisfaction then the school will share the Complaints Policy and Procedure with them and advise them on how to make a formal complaint, preferably using the form in Appendix A. If the complainant has previously written to the school requesting to make a formal complaint, then this will suffice.
 The formal complaint should be sent to the Headteacher / Head of School or Deputy Headteacher, who will acknowledge receipt of the complaint within 2 working days.